 One of the performance optimizations that you need to do is image optimization.
 Images are part of any website.
 To ensure that your site loads fast, you need to optimize images beforehand.
 However, there are some plugins that you can use to automate image optimization.
 Plugins such as EWWW Image Optimizer and Smush Image Compression and Optimization are a great choice.

 These plugins will automatically optimize your image when you upload it to the backend.
 You can also set up parameters according to which the images will be optimized.
 One more thing that these plugins can do is bulk optimize images.
 The main function of this is to optimize all the images on your website without manually going through each one of them.
 This is very useful if you forget to optimize images from the get-go.

 So, you wrote a great post?
 Now, you will wake up two hours at night to share them on your social media platform.?
 With WordPress, you don’t have to.
 Social media sharing is an art.
 It requires careful planning, and that’s why its posts need to be shared at regular intervals or at a specific time according to your target audience.

 WordPress, lets you do just that.
 Jetpack is a good starting option.
 It is a bare minimum for automated sharing.
 By using Jetpack, you can connect all the social media platforms and start sharing immediately.
 Furthermore, if you are looking for a complete package, then you can check out CoSchedule, which offers more control over social media sharing.

 8. Checking Broken Links

 With time, your website will create some broken links.
 It is completely normal as you will most probably delete old posts or create bad links.
-In that case, it is near to impossible to find broken links on your website.
+In that case, it is nearly impossible to find broken links on your website.
 Google also doesn’t like websites that have too many broken links and will quickly downrank them when the issue occurs.

 The best way to handle it is to install the Broken Link Checker plugin.
 The plugin will check your website for broken links and report them to you.
-It will also try to repair them before reporting it to you.
+It will also try to repair them before reporting them to you.